 Depending on travel bans and your family’s circumstances, you may not be able to have the extra help that you would normally have during your postpartum recovery.

 But that doesn’t mean that you cannot plan ahead and have postpartum help!
 You will just need to adjust and adapt a bit.

-For example, check out this post Postpartum in a Pandemic to learn some practical planning tips for getting ready for your 4th trimester.
+For example, check out this post How to Survive Social Distancing with a Newborn to learn some practical planning tips for getting ready for your 4th trimester.